indeedeng/vowpal-wabbit-java/README.md

  - it requires boost library to be installed on every machine where this wrapper is used, which is not always feasible; and
  - its API is too low-level, it requires you to operate with the strings instead of providing a more convenient domain abstraction.

-In this project we base on existing java wrapper, but address described issues.
+In this project we base on the existing java wrapper, but addresses the described issues.

 Build
 -----